Index Methodology

 Multi-GPU instance prices are divided by GPU count.
 Reserved pricing is amortized to hourly equivalents.
 Non-USD prices are converted using daily ECB reference exchange rates.

-Staleness filtering removes observations older than 24 hours for spot markets or 7 days for published list prices.
+Stale observations are filtered based on configurable freshness thresholds.
 Minimum availability thresholds ensure only genuinely purchasable capacity contributes to the index.

 A multi-step filtering pipeline identifies and excludes anomalous observations before aggregation.